Cheapest compounded semaglutide telehealth in 2026: the verified low-cost list

 All-in prices verified May 2026 against each program's published offer terms.
 This is the compounded-semaglutide cut of the 25 programs we track; the full comparison chart carries every program and lets you sort by price, lock-in, and medication type.
 See our methodology for how we verify.

-Why $129 is not always the cheapest for you
+Why the lowest sticker is not always the cheapest for you

 The trap in every "cheapest semaglutide" list is that the lowest number is usually a starting dose, an intro month, or a non-injectable formulation.
 Three things separate a real low price from a teaser.